 Reaffirmation of Core Values and Principles

-- Employment Philosophies: The Board subscribes to the principles of human resource management which promote: equal access; equal opportunity; equal treatment and fairness; staff development and training opportunities; fair compensation and accountability.
-The Board reaffirms the long-standing District policy that it always seeks to employ the very best qualified applicant for each job and does not make decisions about employment, retention, compensation, promotion, termination or other employment status which would discriminate on the basis of race, color, religion, national origin, age, gender, disability, marital status, sexual orientation, medical conditions or other similar factors.
+- Employment Philosophies: The Board subscribes to the principles of human resource management which promote: equal access; equal opportunity; equal treatment and fairness; staff development and training opportunities; competitive compensation that draws the best candidates to the District; and accountability.
+The Board reaffirms the long-standing District policy that it always seeks to employ the most qualified applicant for each job and does not make decisions about employment, retention, compensation, promotion, termination or other employment status which would discriminate on the basis of national origin, religion, age, gender identity, gender expression, race or ethnicity, color, medical condition, genetic information, ancestry, sexual orientation, marital status, physical or mental disability, pregnancy or because they are perceived to have one or more of the foregoing characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics.

-- Final Decision-Making Authority: In this participatory governance environment, the Board, as the elected representatives of the people of San Mateo County, will ultimately make the final decision regarding budget reductions based upon what it believes is in the best interests of the District as a whole.
-In reaching its decisions, the Board acts independently, but considers the informed viewpoints of all participants and constituencies; it relies on the research, advice, experience and management expertise within the District.
+- Final Decision-Making Authority: In this participatory governance environment, the Board, as the elected representatives of the people of San Mateo County, will ultimately make the final decision and sets policy on issues based upon what it believes is in the best interests of the District as a whole.
+In reaching its decisions, the Board acts independently, but considers the informed viewpoints of all participants and constituencies and relies on the research, advice, experience and expertise within the District.

-The Board believes that adherence to these core values and operating principles will continue to support the District and advance the interests of students, faculty, staff and the San Mateo County community.
+The Board believes that adherence to these core values and operating principles will allow the District to be one of the most innovative and progressive in the State, and that these values and principles will continue to support the District and advance the interests of students, faculty, staff and the San Mateo County community.